nikaro/pipis/README.md

 Pipis is a wrapper around venv and pip which installs scripts provided by python packages into separate venvs to shield them from your system and each other.

 It creates a venv in `~/.local/venvs/`, update pip, installs the package, and links the package's scripts to `~/.local/bin/`.
+These directory can be changed respectively through the environment variables `PIPIS_VENVS` and `PIPIS_BIN`.

 ## Why not pipsi?